Table of Contents

 The Solution: This problem can be solved by drafting legally binding documents such as non-disclosure agreements and having them signed by all parties.
 The potential for an information breach is significantly lowered when the outsourcing partner complies with strict data regulations.

-Miscommunication between the facility and the medical billing outsourcing companies and insufficient access to necessary information leads to many problems.
+Miscommunication between the medical facility and the off-site billing agency and insufficient access to necessary information leads to many problems.
 Internal employees will always have better access to medical records and patient information than those from the outsourced team.

 For that reason, all necessary information must be given to the outsourced staff during the contracting phase to operate properly.
 Similarly, it’s paramount to work with an outsourcing firm with the right tools and knowledge about your organization to prevent potential disconnect.